Benitmulindwa/fletura/README.md

 ## Neumorphic

 # Contributing
-Contributions are welcome!
-Please read the CONTRIBUTING.md for guidelines on how to contribute to this project.
+Contributions are welcome! just PR

 # License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.